genius92606/Eye_gaze_processing/README.md

 # Eye_gaze_processing
-Make eye gaze data useable, basically determine the outliers and anomolies.
-Then fill up the gap using cubic-spline interpolation.
+Make eye gaze data useable.
+Basically it determines the outliers and anomolies, then fill up the gap using cubic-spline interpolation.

 # Requirement
 Latest matlab